IgorD-lab/Focus/README.md

 **Current Status and Future Plans**

 This project is currently in maintenance mode and won't receive active development updates.
 However, exciting plans are in the works!
-We're envisioning a remake using a powerful and scalable tech stack: Django for the backend and React for the frontend.
+I'm envisioning a remake using a powerful and scalable tech stack: Django for the backend and React for the frontend.

 **Open-source Invitation**

 Feel free to use any part of the existing codebase for your own projects.
-We understand there might be some exploratory or experimental code as this project was primarily a learning experience.
+I understand there might be some exploratory or experimental code as this project was primarily a learning experience.
 Don't hesitate to reach out if you have any questions!

 **Reasons for Abandonment:**